isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 28. I have keyed in the wrong contact details in the electronic Health Declaration Form (eHDC) and would like to update/amend my contact details.

 If you would like to update your contact details provided in the eHDC, you are required to do both of the following:
-1. Email <COVID_SafeTravelEnquiries@mti.gov.sg> with your employee’s name and FIN, as well as your employee’s updated Singapore mobile number and/or address.
+1. Call us at 6812 5555 with your employee's name and FIN, as well as your employee's updated Singapore mobile number and/or address
 2. Your employee is also required to update their contact details here (<https://mom.gov.sg/feedbackshn>).

 #### 29. I am unable to input my contact details into the FWMOMCARE app.